 (…existing texts…)

-For each Per-STA Profile subelement included in the Link Info field, the Complete Profile subfield of the STA Control field shall be set to 1 (see 35.3.3.3 (Advertisement of complete or partial per-link information)) and the Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate SUCCESS if the link is accepted or the failure cause if the link is not accepted.
+For each Per-STA Profile subelement included in the Link Info field, the Complete Profile subfield of the STA Control field shall be set to 1 (see 35.3.3.3 (Advertisement of complete or partial per-link information)) and the Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate SUCCESS if the link is accepted or the failure cause (see Table 9-78 (Status Codes)) if the link is not accepted.
 The Status Code field in the (Re)Association Response frame body shall indicate, as defined in 9.4.1.9 (Status Code field), whether the link on which the (Re)Association Request frame is received is accepted or not.
-The Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate DENIED_LINK_ON_WHICH_THE_(Re)ASSOCIATION_REQUEST_FRAME_IS_TRANSMITTED_N OT_ACCEPTED if the Status Code field is not set to REFUSED_REASON_UNSPECIFIED and the link corresponding to the Per-STA Profile subelement is not accepted only because the link on which the (Re)Association Request frame is transmitted is not accepted.
+If the link corresponding to a Per-STA Profile subelement is not accepted only because the link on which the (Re)Association Request frame is transmitted is not accepted, then the Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate DENIED_LINK_ON_WHICH_THE_(Re)ASSOCIATION_REQUEST_FRAME_IS_TRANSMITTED_N OT_ACCEPTED unless the Status Code field is set to REFUSED_REASON_UNSPECIFIED.(#22157)

 (…existing texts…)